Jayashree1227/Reference/JS-D3JS-data-visualization.md

 </body>
 </html>

-#### using the insert functionality - To insert an element inbetween an element
+:fire: using the insert functionality - To insert an element inbetween an element

 d3.select('#chart')
   .insert('span', ':nth-child(3)')
   .html('<strong>selection</strong>')

-#### using the remove functionality - To delete a DOM element
+:fire: using the remove functionality - To delete a DOM element

 d3.select('#chart .item:nth-child(3)')
   .remove()